-- Consulting Provide guidance on WAN circuit designing and costs - Serves as the point of contact for Interconnection Security Agreements (ISA) and Memorandum of Understanding (MOU) for new and existing Interconnection with Indian Health Service.
+- Serves as the point of contact for Interconnection Security Agreements (ISA) and Memorandum of Understanding (MOU) for new and existing Interconnection with Indian Health Service. - Point of contact for risk analysis for Meaningful Use.

 WHAT PSFAs ARE RESIDUAL?
 Activities and functional components in support of residual functions of Area Office including management of information systems, training, support of local area network and wide area network, telephone system, security and ADP property management.